 Your online registration can be submitted and verified only if you enter all the obligatory data in the registration form, if you agree to the use of your data and if you click on “Send application”.
 You do not have to post your original application papers additionally by ordinary mail to Osnabrück University of Applied Sciences.

 All data shall be accurate and complete.
+You can change or update these in the application workflow at any time – even after you have submitted your application.
 In the next step of the application procedure, you will have to provide further details, e. g. your address, and to upload your documents.
 Please make sure that your papers contain all the required specifications, signatures, and stamps.

 Osnabrück University of Applied Sciences can process your application and send you an admission confirmation only if you meet all requirements and if your home university agrees with your stay abroad.